iiasa/ixmp/doc/reporting.rst

 Configuration
 =============

-:mod:`ixmp.reporting` adds handlers for two configuration sections, and modifies the behaviour of one from :mod:`genno`
+:mod:`ixmp.report` adds handlers for two configuration sections, and modifies the behaviour of one from :mod:`genno`

-.. automethod:: ixmp.reporting.filters
+.. automethod:: ixmp.report.filters

    Reporter-specific configuration.